Nutrient Content Claims can give you a sales advantage.

 General Level Health Claims

-General Level label claims imply the food will provide a positive health effect on the human body.
+General Level Health Claims imply the food will provide a positive health effect on the human body.
 A health effect can influence in any of the following;

 – growth and development